sidharthvinod24/quote-generator/README.md

-# quote-generator
+# Quote Generator

-Uses a public quotes API to generate quotes
+A simple quote generator created using React and Tailwind to generate quotes from a public API